Who is a Companion?

 The process of training to be a Seasons for Growth Companion is as follows:

-Stage 2: Training Application pack is sent out to the school/organisation for completion.
+Stage 2: Training Application Pack is completed.

-Stage 4: Two day training workshop.
+Stage 3: Training Part 1: Two day training workshop.

-Stage 5: Reconnector Session one month after stage 4.
+Stage 4: Training Part 2: Reconnector Session 4-6 weeks later.
 2½ – 3 hours.

 At this point a certificate of attendance at the training is given.

-Stage 6: Implementation of programme with a small group.
+Stage 5: Implementation of programme with a small group.

 During this process the Companion must complete an evaluation of each session, and evaluations by the participants must be completed at the end of the programme.
 It would also be of value to have parents complete a simple evaluation.
 All these evaluations are then sent to the Training Officer.